-According to the Corporation Tax Act, cost incurred in Research and Development (“R&D”) projects enjoy a tax credit of 25 %, although the tax credit can be as high as 42 % in some cases.
-However, the application of this tax credit is limited to the 60 % of the tax liability prior to the application of the tax credit.
-The excess can be applied in the next 18 years.
+Cost incurred on Research and Development projects enjoy a R&D tax credit in Spain of 25 %.
+That is, 25 % of the cost can be credited against the Corporations Tax liability.
+In some cases, the tax credit can be as high as 42 %.
+However, the application of this tax credit is limited to the 60 % of the tax liability.

 To incentivize the activities of R&D, the Government has passed a proposal of bill which contains very important measures.
 The aim of said measures is to help companies finance R&D activities by means of an anticipation of the application of the tax credits for R&D.